autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 is called pass_judge_line, and safety decision must be made before ego passes this position because ego does not stop anymore.

-1st_pass_judge_line is before the first upcoming lane, and at intersections with multiple upcoming lanes, 2nd_pass_judge_line is defined as the position which is before the boundary of second attention lane by the braking distance plus `common.second_pass_judge_line_margin`.
+1st_pass_judge_line is before the first upcoming lane, and at intersections with multiple upcoming lanes, 2nd_pass_judge_line is defined as the position which is before the centerline of the first attention lane by the braking distance.
 1st/2nd_pass_judge_line are illustrated in the following figure.

 ![pass-judge-line](./docs/pass-judge-line.drawio.svg)